-GPS LINK FOR SECTION OF ROAD: https://goo.gl/maps/meQGKpGdRuvCTPgr7
+GPS LINK FOR SECTION OF ROAD: https://goo.gl/maps/meQGKpGdRuvCTPgr7 COMPANY PILOT 1: Warn all southbound traffic on Maitland Road.
+COMPANY PILOT 2: Warn all southbound traffic on Maitland Road.

 PINCHPOINT PROCEDURE: Load is to cross to incorrect side (Southbound lanes) of Maitland Road at the intersection of the Inner-City Bypass.
 Then travel on the incorrect side (Southbound Lanes) of Maitland Road through to Old Maitland Road.